en9apr/sphinx/programming_tips_1.rst

 Example of Always Giving Conditional Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Conditional Output should always be given if no critera are met, i.e. always use else
+-  Conditional Output should always be given if no criteria are met, i.e. always use else

 .. testcode::